 The management company may redeem the holder's units in the fund - to the unitholder's contestation - if it appears that the unitholder has subscribed for units in violation of the provisions of Swedish or foreign law or regulations; or that if, due to the unitholder's sales or holdings in the fund, the management company is forced to undertake registration measures or other measures for the fund or management company, which the fund or management company would not be required/obliged to take, if the unitholder did not hold units in the fund.
+This right for the management company to redeem the unit holder's units in the fund against the unit holder's objection includes such cases where the unit holder, in the opinion of the management company, has not provided sufficient customer information to enable the management company to fulfil its obligations under applicable provisions of Swedish or foreign law or regulations in the field of money laundering, or where the management company for other reasons has assessed that the business relationship may not be maintained in accordance with the aforementioned pro-

 Redemption as per the preceding paragraph shall be enforced immediately.
-The provision for payment of redemption amounts in § 9 above shall remain applicable even in the case of redemption in accordance with § 17.
+The provision for payment of redemption amounts in \S 9 above shall remain applicable even in the case of redemption in accordance with \S 17.